Skip to main content

 Sculptra has unique injection requirements and should only be used by a trained healthcare practitioner.
 Contour deficiencies should not be overcorrected because they are expected to gradually improve after treatment.

 Sculptra is available only through a licensed practitioner.
-View the complete Instructions for Use.
+Complete Instructions for Use are available at www.SculptraUSA.com

 Instructions for Use